JorgeluizAndrade/JorgeluizAndrade/README.md

 Currently, I provide my services as a freelancer.
 I have worked on many projects and faced challenges at various difficulty levels.
 I am proficient in technologies such as Node, NestJS, Express, etc.

-I am studying Computer Science at IBMR University.
+I am studying Computer Science.

 Additionally, I have the ability to read, speak, and write in English.